 This is not a complete list of possible side effects.
-Speak to a medical professional if you have any concerns when taking Hydrocortisone.
+Speak to a medical professional if you have any concerns when using Hydrocortisone.

-Be careful to answer any questions asked by your doctor or consultant about your condition and medical history truthfully before you begin using Hydrocortisone as this will reduce your risk of dangerous side effects.
+Answer any questions asked by your doctor or consultant about your condition and medical history before you begin using Hydrocortisone as this will reduce your risk of dangerous side effects.
 If you have itching of the female genitals and you also have vaginal discharge, you should not use this medication before speaking to a doctor first.

 Do not use Hydrocortisone when you are treating an area that has an infection.
 Hydrocortisone and other forms of topical corticosteroid can sometimes make infections worse.
 Tell your doctor immediately if when using Hydrocortisone your symptoms get worse.

-Children and elderly individuals are more likely to be susceptible to the side effects of taking too much Hydrocortisone or other topical corticosteroid medication.
-Speak to your doctor if you are concerned about a loss of appetite, changes in urination, or a sudden period of weight loss when using a medication like Hydrocortisone.
+Children and the elderly are more likely to be susceptible to the side effects of using too much Hydrocortisone or other topical corticosteroid medication.
+Speak to your doctor if you are concerned about a loss of appetite, changes in urination, or sudden weight loss when using Hydrocortisone.